Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: The model

 Conceptualizing radicalization is a difficult task, on which there is no consensus among experts.
 There is some agreement that it is a gradual process, a product of socialization, by which individuals or groups adopt an extremist worldview not shared by the mainstream of society, and tend to justify the use of radical mechanisms (such as the use of violence) to produce the desired social change \cite{hafez2015radicalization}.
 Experts also differentiate between \textit{cognitive radicalization}, which occurs at an ideological level and whose characteristics are those described above, and \textit{behavioral radicalization}, which can range from moderate, public and legal activism in favor of the cause (for example, in social networks), to explicit violent action \cite{hafez2015radicalization}.
 These extreme cases constitute what is called \textit{violent radicalization}, a process that generally includes the use of specific mechanisms such as selective recruitment and training.
 These characteristics, added to the fact that the number of individuals involved in such actions is usually marginal, make it difficult or directly question the relevance of a quantitative analysis of the phenomenon \cite{kurzman2018missing}.
 On the other hand, studies suggest that cognitive and moderate behavioral radicalization are often a necessary condition for the emergence of social violence \cite{horgan2009walking}, which is why we will focus on understanding these processes.

 It is therefore reasonable to propose compartmental models for the study of radicalization.
-Following the terminology of the SIR model, the population susceptible to embrace the radical idea is termed $S$, $I$ the population affiliated to that ideology and seeking to disseminate it is termed , and $R$ the "recovered" individuals who either left the radical group thus acquiring "immunity", at least transitory, or who are not very prone to adopt that position (moderates, who may be present even in the absence of radicals) are termed .
+Adapting the terminology of the SIR model, the population \textit{susceptible} to embrace the radical idea is termed $S$, the population affiliated to that \textit{radical} ideology and seeking to disseminate it is termed $R$, and $I$ the \textit{immunized} individuals who either left the radical group thus acquiring immunity, at least transitory, or who are not very prone to adopt that position (moderates, who may be present even in the absence of radicals).
 Disregarding demographic changes due to births, deaths and migratory flows, the sum of the populations of the three compartments will be a constant, equal to the total population $N$:

 Following the philosophy adopted in compartmental models, we establish that all flows resulting from the interaction between individuals in different compartments are assumed to be proportional to the product of the populations.
 This assumption, usually adopted as a first approximation, is known as the \textit{law of mass action} and implies uniform mixing of the populations \cite{heesterbeek2005law}.
 In addition, we will take all model parameters (spontaneous transition rates, average number of contacts per unit time) as constants.